-Join us for a two-part series to further discuss the growing work on reparations to heal, restore, repair, and rebuild communities.
-Learn more how funders and leaders are moving forward a diverse range of approaches to move resources to respond to our political moment.
+This two-part series discussed the growing work on reparations to heal, restore, repair, and rebuild communities.
+Watch the recordings of Session One: Addressing the Racial Wealth Gap and Session 2: The Way Forward is Reparations to learn more how funders and leaders are moving forward a diverse range of approaches to move resources to respond to our political moment.

 Addressing the Racial Wealth Gap:

 What Funders Need to Know About the Movement for Reparations